William Reid (VC): Post war

 Reid was demobilised in 1946 and resumed his studies, first at the University of Glasgow and later at the West of Scotland Agricultural College.
 After graduating from the University of Glasgow in 1949, he went on a travelling scholarship for six months, studying agriculture in India, Australia, New Zealand, America and Canada.
 He retained a reserve commission until 15 January 1949.

 Later years

 In 1950, he became an agricultural adviser to the MacRobert Trust, Douneside.
 From 1959 to his retirement in 1981, he was an adviser to a firm of animal feed manufacturers.

-Reid is interviewed and provides a vivid description of the mission for which he was awarded the Victoria Cross in episode 12, "Whirlwind – Bombing Germany (September 1939 – April 1944)", of the acclaimed British documentary television series, The World at War.
+Reid is interviewed and provides a vivid description of the mission for which he was awarded the Victoria Cross in episode 12, "Whirlwind – Bombing Germany (September 1939 – April 1944)", of the acclaimed 1973-74 British documentary television series, The World at War.

-Family
+Personal life

 Reid married Violet Campbell Gallagher, a daughter of William Gallagher, sports editor of the Glasgow Daily Record in 1952.
 She was reportedly unaware that he was a VC holder until they were married.